rodages/Project-2-Whats-My-Footprint/README.md

 -If the country does not have any products listed in stage selection and a user wants to select another stage without repeatedly selecting the same country - he will get the same notification on data unavailable to the initial stage request, rather than tailored to the new stage selection.

 Found a bug?
 Please report it to @zanasmakarov@gmail.com

-### <a name='challenges'>Challenges</a>
+### <a name='challenges'>Challenges and Wins</a>
 - Filtering search list.
-Some markets at Farm stage can return lots of results. to filter them - search bar was introduced.<br>
+Some markets at Farm stage can return lots of results.
+To filter them - search bar was introduced.<br>
 ```
 function filterSearchResults(arrItemArg,searchTermArg){
     const searchTerm = searchTermArg.trim().toLowerCase()